-Each person majoring in Religion and Philosophy (not Christian Education or Church Vocations) will complete a major research project during the senior year, working with a mentor assigned from the religion/philosophy faculty.
+Each person majoring in Religion and Philosophy (not in the Church's Educational Ministry or in Church Vocations) will complete a major research project during the senior year, working with a mentor assigned from the religion/philosophy faculty.
 This project might focus on a particular philosopher's thought, on a specific issue, on an era in the history of philosophy, or on a contemporary trend in philosophical thought.
 The project will include an oral presentation open to the entire campus community.
-Prerequisite: senior status
+Prerequisite: senior status.
+Offered on demand.